One Day Guide to Exploring Arches National Park

 Turret Arch

 I think it was one of my favorite views in the park.
 You can view it from the North and South Window or walk up to this arch for an even more amazing view.
 How magical this view is with the sun shining through!
 Although this is a smaller arch it is still a great view.
-There is parking at the trailhead and this is about a 0.2 mile hike from the parking lot.

 Double Arch

-There is limited oversized parking here and there are restrooms available.
-Dogs are not allowed on this trail.
+There is limited oversized parking here but there are restrooms available.

 Balanced Rock